agathogo/myfirstrepo/README.md

 # myfirstrepo
-What figuring it out looks like
+What figuring it out looks like daily